 Rarely, a spasm in a coronary artery (one that supplies blood to the heart) stops blood flow and can cause a heart attack.

 The following risk factors increase your chances of developing atherosclerosis:

 Also, people who have elevated homocysteine, C-reactive protein (CRP), and fibrinogen levels seem to have an increased risk of heart attack.
 These are markers of inflammation.
-But researchers aren't sure whether they contribute to heart disease or occur when you have heart disease.
+But researchers are not sure whether they contribute to heart disease or occur when you have heart disease.
 High homocysteine can be treated with folic acid.
-More research in these areas is currently underway.
+More research in these areas is underway.

-If you think you are having a heart attack, don’t wait to be sure.
-Call 911 immediately.
+If you think you are having a heart attack, call 911 immediately.
 Treating a heart attack quickly can save your life, while delay can be fatal.
 In the emergency room, a doctor will ask you about your symptoms and perform a physical examination.
 The doctor will immediately run tests to determine your heart function.
 They may include:

 Other tests include: